yellowdog/python-examples-templates/agent-installer/windows/README.md

 Add a Windows Image Family (named, e.g., `win-yd-agent` in namespace `win-test`), an Image Group (e.g., `v5_0_2`) and an image (e.g., `win-2022-eu-west-2`) pointing to the image ID of the custom image you've created.

-In provisioning requests, the ID or name (`yd/win-test/win-yd-agent`) of the Image Family you've just created should be used, and YellowDog will automatically select the correct image to be used.
+In provisioning requests, the ID or name (`yd/win-test/win-yd-agent`) of the Image Family you've just created should be used, and YellowDog will then automatically select the correct image (the most recent version applicable to the cloud provider and region).